Exact Algorithms and Lower Bounds for Stable Instances of Euclidean k-Means: Roadmap of the Reduction for Theorem

-Starting with Hypothesis \ref{PCP-hypothesis}, we first reduce $Q$ to 3: that is we provide a stability-preserving reduction from \stqsatb to \stsatb.
-This is a relatively simple reduction, but it serves as a good introduction to the concept of preserving stability.
+Our reduction from \stqsatb to \stsatb is a relatively simple reduction, but it serves as a good introduction to the concept of preserving stability.
 Then we reduce \stsatb to stable instances of \textsc{3D-Matching} for some appropriate concept of stability for this problem.
 Problem definitions, precise details of what we mean by stability for \textsc{3D-Matching}, and other finer-grained details we need to preserve will be discussed later.
 Finally, we reduce stable \textsc{3D-Matching} instances to stable \kmeans instances to complete our proof.